kdl-org/kdl/SPEC.md

 indicates.

 Type annotations are written as a set of `(` and `)` with a single [Identifier](#identifier) in it.
-Any valid identifier is considered a valid type annotation.
+Any valid identifier or string is considered a valid type annotation.
 There must be no whitespace between a type annotation and its associated Node Name or Value.

 KDL does not specify any restrictions on what implementations might do with these annotations.
 They are free to ignore them, or use them to make decisions